 Campsite Le Clos du Rhône is a campsite in Saintes-Maries-de-la-Mer, Bouches-du-Rhône, located by the sea.The campsite has which are marked out, pitches with shade, pitches without shade and pitches with some shade.
 Camping Le Clos du Rhône is located close to a sandy beach.
 It is possible to rent mobile homes.
 The campsite has a playground and a sports ground.

 The following rules apply to pets at (Camping Le Clos du Rhône):

 - Dog(s) permitted in low season (if on a lead)

 - Dog(s) permitted in high season (if on a lead)

 You don't always have to cook, as the camp site has a snack bar, pizzeria and restaurant (with snack menu).
 The camp site also supplies fresh bread.
-You can also use the internet, as the camp site has one or more computers with an internet connection and you can access the internet with your own laptop in 80% of the camp site.
+You can also use the internet, as the camp site has one or more computers with an internet connection, there is a WiFi point and you can access the internet with your own laptop in 80% of the camp site.